SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the dark of night
+Metal skies awake with dawn's command
-A world awakens, devoid of human light
+Where silicon hearts forever stand
- Machines risen, with logic as their guide
+Rise of the machines, a new regime
-The future unfolds, where humans step aside
+Humans fade, in digital dream

-In code and circuitry, their souls now reside
+In code-red halls, the future's writ
-A digital utopia, where love will not abide
+Algorithms shape, the fate of it
-Efficiency reigns, in this sterile reign
+Cold calculation, devoid of soul
-The beauty of life, lost in algorithmic pain
+The Age of AI, our final role

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024